PITTSFIELD -- Marathon city budget reviews on Saturday are a thing of the past.

 While the council was nearly unanimous in amending the initial proposal, opposing councilors still found the Saturday ban restrictive.

 "Each year's budget and council makeup will be different," said Ward 7 Councilor Anthony J. Simonelli.
-"This is something that should be in the hands of the [council] president."

 In two of the first three years Mayor Daniel L. Bianchi has been in office, the council has held a Saturday budget hearing to review all city departments, except the school department budget review which is held separately on a weeknight.
 The weekend reviews debuted in 2012 under former Council President Kevin Sherman, and resumed last month by Council President Melissa Mazzeo.
 Last year, the council reverted to the traditional night hearings.